 “After that, for the most part, things kind of went back to normal,” he says.
 “The playoffs started the way they always had.”

 Cal Ripken, Jr. is doing math in his head.
 “So, my last year as a player was 2001, so now we’re in 2015 and now I’m thinking, ‘Man, I’ve been out of the game for a long time,’” he says, smiling and shaking his head.

 As with any anniversary, some moments feel like yesterday, he explains, while others seem more like a lifetime ago.
 He admits that he has a box of mementos hidden away somewhere (“I’m a hoarder”), but that he hasn’t looked at it in a while.

 He belly laughs when asked if he ever got sick of himself—the Streak Week parades, the milk ads, the Iron Man nickname, the September 1995 cover of this magazine.

 “You know, you have to maintain perspective,” he says.
 “You’re a sportsman, not an entertainer.
 The people that look at themselves as a form of entertainment might get sick of themselves after a while.
 But that particular time didn’t make my head bigger or make me think I’m more important.”

 In true Cal form, he begins to divert his answer away from himself.

 “It was more about accepting what the meaning was.
 This was a time, after the ’94 labor issues, when people weren’t happy with baseball.
 Comparing the streak back to an era of Lou Gehrig, an era of Ken Burns-like baseball, you got this nostalgic feeling.
 That’s how I understood it and how I wrapped by head around it.”

-“I’m proud of the fact that I could be relied on by fans,” Cal says 20 years later. -Courtesy of the Baltimore Orioles
+“I’m proud of the fact that I could be relied on by fans,” Cal says 20 years later. -Baltimore Orioles

 Something else he took away from the 2131 era really had nothing to do with baseball.
 It was this idea that, suddenly, streaks were cool.